Equitable/trump/README.rst

 Planning
 ========

-Trump is almost done the planning stage.

-See `docs/planning.md <https://github.com/Equitable/trump/blob/master/docs/planning.md>`_ for the current state of the project.
+See `docs/planning.md <https://github.com/Equitable/trump/blob/master/docs/planning.md>`_ for the direction of the project.

 Basic Usage
 ===========